U.S. hits allies with tariffs as risk of trade war rises

 The measures, which target pork legs, apples, grapes and cheese as well as steel and other products, will be in place until the U.S. government eliminates its tariffs, Mexico’s Economy Ministry said.

-The S&P 500’s packaged foods and meats industry sub-index .SPLRCFOOD fell 2.4 percent, with shares of meat producer Tyson Foods Inc (TSN.N) dropping 4 percent.
-Campbell Soup Co (CPB.N) was down 3.2 percent and spice maker McCormick & Co Inc (MKC.N) shed 3.6 percent.
+The S&P 500’s packaged foods and meats industry sub-index fell 2.4 percent, with shares of meat producer Tyson Foods Inc dropping 4 percent.
+Campbell Soup Co was down 3.2 percent and spice maker McCormick & Co Inc shed 3.6 percent.

-The Mexican peso MXN= dropped about 1 percent and the Canadian dollar CAD= shed about 0.6 percent.
+The Mexican peso dropped about 1 percent and the Canadian dollar shed about 0.6 percent.
 At its low, the peso was at its weakest against the dollar in nearly 15 months.
 The European Union has threatened tariffs on Harley Davidson motorcycles and bourbon, measures aimed at the political bases of U.S. Republican legislators.

 “This (U.S.) measure brings the danger of a spiral of escalation, which in the end harms everyone,” German government spokesman Steffen Seibert said in a statement, adding that Germany would continue to push for free trade and open markets.